 You Don't Get What You Don't Pay For

-Inadequate accounting services can not only eat into your profits, but also lead to significant problems with the IRS.
+Inadequate bookkeeping services can not only eat into your profits, but also lead to significant problems with the IRS.
 According to Franchise Business Review, "About one in three small businesses will face fines and penalties at some point in their operations due to mistakes, inaccuracies and other errors."
-And their recommendation for avoiding penalties due to inaccuracy is to hire a professional accounting firm with the skills and experience necessary to handle your business' accounting needs.
+And their recommendation for avoiding penalties due to inaccuracy is to hire a professional firm with the skills and experience necessary to handle your business' accounting needs.

 Financial Planning Is a Big Part of Business Planning

-Besides helping you keep track of your financials, an accounting services company can help you analyze and interpret them, a key component in helping your business grow.
+Besides helping you keep track of your financials, an bookkeeping services company can help you analyze and interpret them, a key component in helping your business grow.
 You may also need help producing timely, accurate financial reports for investors on a regular recurring basis — usually monthly.

 For more information on this topic, read my blog post from November 2016: Smart Accounting for Start-Up Businesses.